jforissier/secvideo_demo/README.md

     - app/ta: Trusted side of the application
   - arm-trusted-firmware
-  - downloads: Temporary files downloaded when project is built for the first time (Linux sources, BusyBox sources, compilers, etc.)
+  - downloads: Temporary files downloaded when project is built for the first time (BusyBox sources, compilers)
   - edk2: UEFI bootloader
   - gen_rootfs: Utilities to build a minimal root filesystem for Linux, based on BusyBox
-  - linux: The Linux kernel
+  - linux: The Linux kernel, including the OP-TEE driver
   - optee_client: OP-TEE client library
-  - optee_linuxdriver: OP-TEE linux driver and `tee-supplicant` daemon
   - optee_os: OP-TEE
   - run: Contains a script to launch the simulation
   - toolchains: GCC cross-compilers for AArch64